tumaer/SciML/lecture/svm.md

 $$h(x) = \sum_{i=1}^m \alpha_i^* y^{(i)} k(x^{(i)},x)+ b^*$$ (smc_with_kernel)

-This pulls through into the dual problem for determining $\alpha_i^*$ and $b^*$ such that by picking a suitable kernel function we may get close to a linearly separable transformation function without actually performing the feature mapping.
+This pulls through into the dual problem for determining $\alpha_i^*$ and $b^*$ such that by picking a suitable kernel function, we may get close to a linearly separable transformation function without actually performing the feature mapping.

 ## Recapitulation of SVMs